ozalvarez/autocomplete-angularjs-bootstrap/README.md

 # autocomplete-angularjs-bootstrap
-here some snippet of how to create an autocomplete using angular.js and bootstrap
+Here some snippet of how to create an autocomplete using angular.js and bootstrap.
+You don't need to add external libraries

 ## The View
 ```